-Kristy Schenderlein | Director of Talent
+Kristy Schenderlein | Director of Operations

-Rebecca Ledder | Salesforce Administrator
+Rebecca Ledder | Salesforce Project Lead

 Outside of work, Rebecca enjoys reading, linguistics, knitting, and various nerdy hobbies like tabletop board games.
 When the weather’s nice, she likes to canoe, hike, or go for tandem bike rides with her family.
 When it’s less nice, she can often be found curled up with a cozy blanket and a mug of her favorite tea or coffee.